 - Cover the Dutch oven and place in the preheated oven.
 Allow it to cook for 2 to 2 1/2 hours or until the meat is starting to pull away from the bone.

 - Remove the short ribs from the Dutch oven and place ribs aside on a large plate or bowl.
 (You’ll be using the Dutch oven for the final step, so don’t wash it!
 Instead, lightly wipe out any remaining fat or vegetable matter.)

 - Skim off all the fat from the surface.
-If there’s less than 2 cups of braising liquid, add enough beef stock or water to bring it up to 2 cups.
+If there are less than 2 cups of braising liquid, add enough beef stock or water to bring it up to 2 cups.

 - Drain and rinse hominy, and set aside.

-- Place Dutch oven on stove over medium heat.
-Add the butter, leek and garlic.
+- Place Dutch oven on the stove over medium heat.
+Add the butter, leek, and garlic.
 Sweat the vegetables for 5 minutes, while occasionally stirring.

 - Add the roasted green chiles, diced tomato, cumin, thyme, and the 2 cups of braising liquid.
 Simmer for 5 minutes and season with salt to taste.
 (While simmering, feel free to scrape the sides of your Dutch oven to add the “brown yummy goodness” from the braising to your vegetables.)

 - Add the hominy and cook for another 5 minutes.

 - Add the short ribs to the stew to reheat.
 Stir to cover the ribs in the stew and cook for 5 minutes.

 - Turn off heat and stir in the parsley.